 Coronary Calcium Scan

-Buildup of calcium, or calcifications, are a sign of atherosclerosis, coronary heart disease, or coronary microvascular disease.
+Buildup of calcium, or calcifications, are a sign of atherosclerosis or ischemic heart disease.

 A coronary calcium scan may be performed in a medical imaging facility or hospital.
 The test does not use contrast dye and will take about 10 to 15 minutes to complete.
 A coronary calcium scan uses a special scanner such as an electron beam CT or a multidetector CT (MDCT) machine.
 An MDCT machine is a much faster CT scanner that makes high-quality pictures of the beating heart.
 A coronary calcium scan will determine an Agatston score that reflects the amount of calcium found in your coronary arteries.
 A score of zero is normal.
 In general, the higher your score, the more likely you are to have heart disease.
 If your score is high, your doctor may recommend more tests.